nadeemlab/SPT/docs/spatialprofilingtoolbox.scripts.spt-analyze-results.rst

 spt-analyze-results
 ===================

-``spt-analyze-results`` is a shortcut to initiating the integration analysis phase of the analysis pipeline begun with ``spt-pipeline``, even before that pipeline has fully completed.
+``spt-analyze-results`` is a shortcut to initiating the integration phase of the analysis pipeline begun with ``spt-pipeline``, even before that pipeline has fully completed.